 Photo: Supanut Arunoprayote / Wikimedia Commons

 Hue is in central Vietnam and was once the capital of the Nguyen Dynasty.
 The city is on the banks of the Perfume River.
 The Imperial City has old palaces and temples from the royal era.
 Many tombs of the emperors are also in Hue.
 The local food is famous for its strong flavours, with dishes like Bun Bo Hue, a spicy beef noodle soup.
 The lifestyle in Hue is traditional, with many people still following old customs.
-It is one of the top places to visit in Vietnam for history lovers.
+It is one of the top destinations to visit in Vietnam in November, especially for history lovers.

 Major Attractions: Minh Mang’s Tomb, Thien Mu Pagoda, Tomb of Khai Dinh, Bach Ma National Park